Basic Neuropathology Course

 - Muscle pathology & metabolic diseases

-In these sessions experts in the various fields will give overviews of the latest insights.
-In various ways interaction with the audience will be sought: Q&A, case discussions, polls and live demo of digital microscopy.
-Prior to the start of the course, the participants will receive a link to case material which includes digital microscopy.
+In these sessions experts in the various fields gave overviews of the latest insights.
+In various ways interaction with the audience was sought: Q&A, case discussions, polls and live demo of digital microscopy.
+Prior to the start of the course, the participants received a link to case material which included digital microscopy.
 You can download the final detailed program here (pdf).
 The timetable is in Central European Time (CET, ‘Amsterdam time’).

 Prof. Wilfred den Dunnen, Chairman Euro-CNS Educational Committee